Actor Zhu Houren's son Joel Choo leaves Mediacorp

-"So this post marks my farewell with @the_celebrityagency.
-Thank you guys so much for taking a chance in me, nurturing me and growing me as an artiste," the 26-year-old wrote.
+“So this post marks my farewell with @the_celebrityagency.
+Thank you guys so much for taking a chance in (sic) me, nurturing me and growing me as an artiste,” he wrote.

-Besides acting, he is also in an indie rock band, Maxime, which consists of his former polytechnic classmates.
+Besides acting, he is also in an indie rock band, Maxime, with his former polytechnic classmates.

 He is prolific on social media, especially on TikTok, where he has posted hilarious videos.
 Some of his most popular clips include his 66-year-old dad, who sportingly joins in and hams it up.